Advanced Search for DAM: 5 Use Cases

 - Does the image have people in it?

-- Do you want to look in a specific area of the library?
+- Do you want to look at a specific area of the library?

 By having the ability to include these types of search criteria, your users are able to improve their search and find what they need fast.